-Each Member State shall provide for one or more independent public authorities to be responsible for monitoring the application of this Regulation.
+Each Member State shall provide for one or more independent public authorities meeting the requirements set out in Articles 51 to 54 of Regulation (EU) 2016/679 to be responsible for monitoring the application of this Regulation.